kojoidrissa/kojoidrissa.github.io/_posts/2018-12-02-kodevember_retrospective.md

 For those keeping score at home, that's 5 days of flights over 8 days.
 The other 3 days were Funeral, Conference Talk, "Busy Day at Home".
 As I was trying to work the various scheduling points out, I KNEW I'd be busy.
 I did NOT plan on being sick for 1/2 of the week.

 ## UPDATE
 I got home yesterday, took a shower and a nap.
 Then I woke up, went and got dinner, and went BACK to bed.
 I'm about to do the same now.
 We'll see what I do about coding in December.
 There's always something to overcome.
+It's tough, but I have to recover & keep pushing forward.
+As the saying goes: the only way out, is through.